clement-moulin-frier/turntaking_model/README.md

 # Turn-taking model

 This repository contains the source code related to the paper we recently submitted at the ICDL-Epirob 2015 conference.
+However, this model is currently being further developed in the `master` branch, the version corresponding to the aforementioned paper residing in the `icdl_paper` branch.

 ## Dependency
 To generate the figures of the paper we used the [seaborn library](http://stanford.edu/~mwaskom/software/seaborn/) that you need to install on your system  as well if you want to re-generate them.